3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 (310)391-6741

 While the infection we know today as “Lyme Disease” (named for the Connecticut town of Lyme) has been around for at least a century, public awareness (and confusion) did not really occur until the late 1980’s.
-Media exposure of this infection virtually exploded leaving most of the general public with some basic knowledge and a great deal of misconception.
-We hope to straighten out some of the myths surrounding at least the canine version of the Lyme disease infection.
+Media exposure of this infection virtually exploded leaving most of the general public with some basic knowledge and concern about this infection as it pertains to both themselves as well as to their dogs.
+The canine experience of Lyme disease is very different from the human infection and we hope to sort out confusion with this article.

 HUMAN LYME DISEASE VS. CANINE LYME DISEASE

 THE TICK AND ITS CONTROL An organism that serves to transport and deliver an infectious organism from one host to another is called a “vector.”
 The vector of Lyme disease in the Northeast U.S. is the deer tick, Ixodes scapularis.
 The female tick lays a clump of approximately 2000 eggs in the spring.
 A very small six-legged larva hatches and attaches to a host as soon as it is able.
 Since the larva is very small, it typically can only reach a small host, usually a white-footed mouse.
-If the mouse is carrying the Lyme disease spirochete, the larva can get infected at this point.
+If the mouse is carrying the Lyme disease spirochete, the baby tick will become infected when it drinks the mouse blood.
+The tick won't get sick but it will carry the Lyme organism with it throughout its life.

 When the larva is full of blood, it will drop off the host and lie dormant until the following spring, about a year later.
 At this point the larva molts and becomes a “nymph.”
 The nymph is a bit larger and may select another mouse as host or may approach larger game such as a dog or human.
 The nymph feeds 3-5 days and when it is full it drops off, remains dormant until late summer.
 It then molts into an adult tick.
 When the nymph is feeding it may infect its host with the Lyme spirochete.
 If the nymph was not already infected from its larval stage, it may become infected now, during its spring feeding.
 The adult tick seeks a larger host, hence its name “the deer tick;” however, with man encroaching upon the range of the deer, there are often plenty of dogs or humans for the tick to attack.
 The adult ticks mate on their new host, feed, and transmit the Lyme spirochete if they are carrying it.
 The male tick remains attached through the winter but the female, once engorged with the host’s blood, drops off, hides under leaves and other debris through the winter, and lays her eggs in the spring for the two-year cycle to begin again.
 The feeding tick is basically a blood-sucker.
 It must keep its host’s blood from clotting in order to continue sucking so it is able to regurgitate assorted enzymes to keep the blood flow liquid and smooth.
 It is during this regurgitation process that the Lyme spirochete is brought up from the tick’s mid-gut to its mouthparts.

 Tick control on the host is an effective means of infection prevention.
 There are numerous effective tick control products available in assorted formats including chewable treats, collars, and topical spot-on treatments..
 All of these products either kill the tick or cause it to drop off prior to the 48 hour deadline.
 For a chart specifying and comparing the details of these tick prevention products, click here.
 On the west coast of the United States, there is far less Lyme disease than in the east, although the northern coast of California is considered to have moderate risk.
-This is because the Lyme vector in these areas is primarily Ixodes pacificus, a tick that strongly prefers to feed on reptiles rather than mammals.
+This is because the Lyme vector in these areas is primarily Ixodes pacificus, a tick whose nymphal and larval stages strongly prefers to feed on reptiles rather than mammals..
 Reptile blood has natural anti-Borrelia factors which kill the Lyme spirochete and prevent further transmission.
-A color coded map searchable by zip code showing the prevalence of Lyme disease in any U.S. area can be viewed at: www.dogsandticks.com/diseases_in_your_area.php There are several subspecies of Borrelia burgdorferi in different parts of the world so “Lyme disease” is not unique to the United States.
+A color coded map where you can click on your state and county to determine Lyme disease risk: https://petdiseasealerts.org/forecast-map/#/ There are several subspecies of Borrelia burgdorferi in different parts of the world so “Lyme disease” is not unique to the United States.

 This presents an enormous diagnostic challenge: